paco-pinot/pays_React_PINOT_PACO/README.md

 # pays_React_PINOT_PACO

-This a React application that allows you to discover information about countries around the world.
+This is a responsive React application that allows you to discover information about countries around the world.
 You can sort countries by continent and use a search bar to quickly find the countries you're interested in.

 ## Overview